Cudderson/natural-selection/README.md

   <a name='comment'></a>

   - ## Comments
-    - #### Looking at the bigger picture, this simple genetic algorithm is incredibly-abstract compared to real-life biology and the probably trillions of parameters that      influence natural selection in our world.
-However trivial it may seem, though, I still find it magical that we're able to essentially *teach* some dots on a screen how to reach a target goal, starting with nothing but random genes.
+    - #### Thinking about the bigger picture, this simple genetic algorithm is incredibly abstract compared to real-life biology and the probably billions of parameters that      influence natural selection in the world.
+However trivial it may seem, though, I still find it magical that we're able to essentially *teach* some dots on a screen how to find a target goal, starting with nothing but random genes.

 <br>

 <a name='inspire'><a>

 - ## Inspiration
-  - #### The idea and inspiration for this project initially originates from [this awesome blog post](https://dev.to/lukegarrigan/genetic-algorithms-in-javascript-mc3) from Luke Garrigan.
+  - #### The idea and inspiration for this project originates from [this awesome blog post](https://dev.to/lukegarrigan/genetic-algorithms-in-javascript-mc3) from Luke Garrigan.
 In his post, he details the ideas of natural selection and creates a genetic algorithm that teaches cars to drive around a track!
 Check him out!
-  - #### Additionally, [this](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3) introduction to genetic algorithms from https://towardsdatascience.com was a big help for getting started, thanks!
+  - #### Additionally, [this](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3) introduction to genetic algorithms from https://towardsdatascience.com was helpful for getting started.

 <br>